Frequently Asked Questions

 On which date will my monthly pension change?

-For the Customised option, you may change your withdrawal rate on the anniversary date of your retirement.
+Under the customised option, you may change your withdrawal rate on your retirement anniversary.
 The capital value and your withdrawal rate determine how much you receive per month.

-What is the minimum amount that can be “invested” in the in-fund living annuity?
+What is the minimum amount that can be invested in the in-fund living annuity?

 The minimum amount that can be invested in the in-fund living annuity is R247 500.
+The trustees review this value from time to time.

 Will I pay income tax on the part of my retirement fund capital that I transfer to the living annuity pool of the Fund?